sgefant/android_device_lenovo_kai/README.md

 Lenovo Ideatab A2109A (kai)

-This is cm-10.2 for Lenovo Ideatab A2109A (kai)
+This is cm-11.0 for Lenovo Ideatab A2109A (kai)

 WARNING: THIS BRANCH WAS NEVER BUILT!!!

-Special thanks to Aospplus developers, who already did most of what I'm trying to accomplish:
-  Lloir
-  Tom Briden

-Special thanks for JB-4.2 to the tf700t developers for Cyanogenmod: dasunsrule32 xplodwild nycbjr
+Special thanks to the tf700t developers for Cyanogenmod: dasunsrule32 xplodwild nycbjr